After decades of making their brides’ dreams come true, it’s time to finally make their own dreams a reality with their latest project: Jolicoeur.

-We live for the moment our brides look in the mirror and just know, ‘that’s the one.’
-We wanted to design gorgeous gowns that were not only expertly crafted, but comfortable to wear and made our brides feel confident, beautiful, and proud.
+We live for the moment our brides look in the mirror and just know, ‘that’s the one’.
+We design gorgeous gowns that are not only expertly crafted, but are comfortable to wear.
+Plus they make our brides feel confident, beautiful, and proud.

-Meghan: I was surprised at how seamlessly everything just falls into place when a gown is designed with a purpose.
+How seamlessly everything just falls into place when you design a gown with purpose.
 The fabric sits perfectly, the lines glide down beautifully along the body, and the whole thing suddenly comes together almost effortlessly.
-When our sample design was completed, and we finally got the gown on our model for the first time, it was an absolutely magical moment I will cherish forever.
+When we completed our sample design, and finally got the gown on our model for the first time, it was an absolutely magical moment I will cherish forever.

-Stacey: More humbling than surprising, but the level of support we received from our friends, family, and Sinders team of experts!
-From the moment we committed to designing this line of gowns to finally receiving them, we’ve received so much positivity and support from everyone, and we couldn’t be happier to have them by our side throughout this experience.
+More humbling than surprising, but the level of support we received from our friends, family, and Sinders team of experts!
+From the moment we committed to designing this line of gowns to finally receiving them, we’ve received so much positivity and support from everyone.
+We couldn’t be happier to have them by our side throughout this experience.

-Meghan: I learned that it takes a village to achieve what seems like the impossible.
-When every person contributes their strengths, a powerhouse team is created.
-Even though we both had this dream and planned to bring our dream to fruition, it takes every person in our shop to keep us on the journey moving forward until that dream becomes a reality.
+I learned that it takes a village to achieve what seems like the impossible.
+We create a powerhouse team when every person contributes their strengths.
+Even though we both had this dream and planned to bring our dream to fruition, it takes every person in our shop.
+To keep us on the journey moving forward, until that dream becomes a reality.

-Stacey: I learned that it has taken 25 years of ups, downs, and massive challenges to get me to this point.
+I learned that it has taken 25 years of ups, downs, and massive challenges to get me to this point.
 The designs and ideas are from working with hundreds of brides and really listening to their wants and needs, and educating myself on women’s bodies to know what looks good on certain shapes and sizes.
-That allows me to create gowns for all women – gowns that are designed to make you feel like you are realizing the dream you’ve always desired.
+That allows me to create gowns for all women.
+Gowns designed to make you feel like you are realizing the dream you’ve always desired.

-We were approached by an incredible woman with whom we’d worked with for several years in bridal shows in the Ottawa area.
+An incredible woman with whom we’d worked with for several years in bridal shows in the Ottawa area had approached us.
 We had no idea she had been a Miss Canada contestant and even beyond that, a winner in the Miss Grand Canada competition.
 When Grace modelled for us each year, we got along so well, and she loved the fit and style of the gowns we chose for her.
 She was a natural on the runway – graceful and elegant – and she looked stunning in everything we put on her.
 It was hard to choose just one or two gowns!

 Miss Universe Canada has several phases and requires a gown for each phase.
 Along with our Joliceour gown, Grace also chose several of our pieces from Eva Lendel and WONÀ Concept (formally known as Crystal Design).
 Based in Ukraine, WONÀ is one of our favourite designers.
 We were fortunate enough to have met the designer/owner and established a great relationship with their team.
-Every one of their gowns is made from start to finish by one person.
-It’s such a rare thing these days in the fashion industry where everything has been commercialized.
+One person is responsible for making each every one of their gowns, from start to finish.
+It’s such a rare thing these days in the fashion industry.
+Everything has been so commercialized.
 We really admire their creativity, and we were so grateful to have them partner with us in dressing Grace.

 Throughout the competition, Grace needed one evening gown, six cocktail gowns, and one formal piece for the interview portion for which she chose an incredible ivory pantsuit we carry from Eva Lendel.
 It’s a showstopper, and she absolutely rocked it!
 She knew what looks she wanted to embody and was confident about how to portray herself in the garment.
 We felt so privileged to be able to provide Grace with every one of the pieces she needed, with the help of our amazing designers Crystal and Eva.